- Knowledge Base

 - If needed, click the tool to edit or remove how the property is used.

-Once you've turned on scores, you can use the score properties in other tools to identify and report on your leads.
+Once you've turned on scores, you can use the score properties in other tools to identify, segment, and report on your leads.
 For example, you could:

 - Create a saved view or list of all contacts with a High score according to your score thresholds.

-- Create a workflow to send a notification to the record owner when a company's score goes above 75.
+Create a workflow to send a notification to the record owner when a deal's score goes above 75.

 Score history and performance